The Testimony of the Genealogies

 A man greater than Abraham officiating a Priesthood greater than the Order of Aaron can only mean that something very beautiful was happening in this ancient time.
 According to the Prophet Asaph, this would have required a fully functioning Tabernacle for the Priestly Order of Melchizedek constructed in Salem (Ps.
 76:2, Gen. 14:18).
 Apparently, according to Psalm 76:2, Asaph knew exactly what was happening in Salem of old.
 Isn’t it obvious?
 This is the only other place in the Old Testament where God spoke to someone about Salem, this ancient and seemingly mysterious place in Genesis 14:18.
 I’m sure, as David’s close companion, Asaph was used by God to instruct the soon-to-be King about Jerusalem’s ancient significance.
 Is it any wonder that God was talking to these men about Salem?
 God was about to use David to recover Jerusalem for the first time since Melchizedek had possession of it!
 Therefore, at having prophetically seen it of old, Asaph was rejoicing at the revival of Salem in David’s time (2 Sam.
 5:5-10, 6:1-23).

 A fully functioning Tabernacle for the Priestly Order of Melchizedek would require written laws and ordinances.
 More specifically, as revealed in the book of Leviticus with the Aaronic Priesthood, an operation like this would require laws of holiness and purification with various washings, sprinklings, and anointings in association with consecrated altars and orderly sacrifices.
 Furthermore, the holy people for whom the Priest made intercession would need to be thoroughly instructed on how to worship the Almighty in an acceptable manner.
-Everything had to be done according to the book of the Law that God divinely inspired for this ancient time (Job 22:22).
+Everything had to be done according to the book of “the Law” that God divinely inspired for this ancient time (Job 22:22).

 “Receive, I pray thee, the Law from his mouth, and lay up his words in thine heart.” - Job 22:22